 In addition, a good translator translates into his or her mother tongue and usually specialises in a particular field.
 Consequently, he or she is familiar with the industry and has the necessary terminology.
 Clarity of the source text, which is a prerequisite for machine translation, and thus the creative limitation, does not apply to a professional translator.
 The recognition of ambiguity, the application of linguistic nuances and context consideration are striking arguments for a human translation.
 In addition, the translator adheres to the tonality and wording in the original text and combines this with a certain degree of creativity.
 In this way the translation becomes a text that does not sound like a translation, but as an original text that was written in that language.

 The 4 proven advantages of human translation vs machine translation at a glance:

 No good translation without context

 There’s no doubt that Google Translate and the likes have their place.
-As a quick translation tool it can serve a multitude of purposes, such as a quick translation that merely aims at getting the gist of a text in a foreign language and that is intended for internal use only.
+As a quick translation tool it can serve a multitude of purposes.
+It’s good for a quick translation that merely aims at getting the gist of a text in a foreign language.
 The translation results are fairly decent.
 However, the quality of these online providers is not sufficient for a confident international appearance.
 Rather the opposite is the case.

 Machine translation simply lacks the nuances of human communication.
-But in order to build a relationship with your international audience and make the text sound natural and authentic, you should always go for a human translator.
+For building a relationship with your international audience and making the text sound natural and authentic, you should always go for a human translator.